kengraf/Eeny-redo/README.md

     --domain-name eeny.cyber-unh.org --stage "\$default"

 # Need to fix the Route53 record in the UI, CLI access is not available.
+Needed is the domain name of the mapping not the gateway\'s domain.
 ```
 ## Run the game
 ### Load some friends